 - 1. Create a new project in Visual Studio. - 2.
 Right-click the folder for you new project and select Add Reference from the pop-up menu. - 3.
 Click Browse on Add Reference window. - 4.
 In the file selection window browse to your Artix installation and select the Bus.Services.dll from the InstallDir\utils\.NET directory. - 5.
 Click OK to return to the Visual Studio editing area. - 6.
 Right-click the folder for your new project and select Add Web Reference from the pop-up menu. - 7.
 In the Address: field of the browser, enter the full pathname of the contract for the service on which you are going to make requests. - 8.
 Click Add Reference to return to the Visual Studio editing area. - 9.
-Open the .cs file generated for the contract you imported. - Locate the class declaration for the service on which you intend to make requests.
-The class declaration will look similar to that shown in Example 15.
+Open the .cs file generated for the contract you imported. - 10.
+Locate the class declaration for the service on which you intend to make requests.
+The class declaration will look similar to that shown in Example 14.

-Example 15: .Net Service Proxy Class Declaration
+Example 14: .Net Service Proxy Class Declaration

+'''

-public class SOAPService : System.Web.Services.Protocols.SoapHttpClientProtocol {
+public class SOAPService :

+System.Web.Services.Protocols.SoapHttpClientProtocol {

+'''
-11. Change the class' base type from

-System.Web.Services.Protocols.SoapHttpClientProtocol to Microsoft.Web.Services2.WebServicesClientProtocol.
-The resulting class declaration will look similar to that shown in Example 16.
+11. Change the class' base type from System.Web.Services.Protocols.SoapHttpClientProtocol to Microsoft.Web.Services2.WebServicesClientProtocol.
+The resulting class declaration will look similar to that shown in Example 15.

-Example 16: .Net Session Managed Proxy Class Declaration
+Example 15: .Net Session Managed Proxy Class Declaration

-public class SOAPService : Microsoft.Web.Services2.WebServicesClientProtocol {
+public class SOAPService : Microsoft.Web.Services2.WebServicesClientProtocol { methods to the proxy that allow it to work with the session manager.

-Reassigning the service proxy class to the Artix specific base class adds methods to the proxy that allow it to work with the session manager.
+Reassigning the service proxy class to the $\ensuremath{\mathsf{Artix}}$ specific base class adds

-12. Add a new C# class to your project.
+- 12. Add a new C# class to your project. - 13.
+Add the statement using Bus.Services; after the statement using System;.

-- Add the statement using Bus.Services; after the statement using System;. - Create a service proxy for the Artix session manager by instantiating an instance of the Bus.Services.SessionManager class as shown in Example 17.
+14. Create a service proxy for the Artix session manager by instantiating an instance of the Bus.Services.SessionManager class as shown in Example 16.

-Example 17: Instantiating a Session Manager Proxy in .Net
+Example 16: Instantiating a Session Manager Proxy in .Net

+'''

-SessionManager sessionManager = new SessionManager ("http://localhost:9007/services/sessionManagement/ sessionManagerService");
+SessionManager sessionManager = new SessionManager

+("http://localhost:9007/services/sessionManagement/

+sessionManagerService");

+'''